jonathanericksen/Party_Tweets/README.md

 **Number of Tweets By Party**

-To begin, I looked at the total number of tweets from each party contained in the dataset.
-The plot below was made using seaborn's countplot:
+To begin, I looked at the total number of tweets from each party contained in the dataset:
 - Number of Democrat tweets: 42,068
 - Number of Republican tweets: 44,392